elastisys/compliantkubernetes/docs/adr/0013-configure-alerts-in-omt.md

 ## Considered Options

-- Configure alerting in Compliant Kubernetes, specifically Alertmanager.
+- Configure alerting in Welkin, specifically Alertmanager.
 - Configure alerting in an On-call Management Tool (OMT), e.g., Opsgenie, PagerDuty.

 ## Decision Outcome

-Chosen option: Compliant Kubernetes “over-alerts”, i.e., forwards all alerts and all relevant information to an On-Call Management Tool (OMT, e.g., Opsgenie).
+Chosen option: Welkin “over-alerts”, i.e., forwards all alerts and all relevant information to an On-Call Management Tool (OMT, e.g., Opsgenie).
 Configuration of alerts happens in the OMT.

 ### Positive Consequences

 - Clear separation of concerns.
-- Alerting does not require per-customer configuration of Compliant Kubernetes.
+- Alerting does not require per-customer configuration of Welkin.
 - Leverages existing tools and processes.
-- We do not need to implement complex alert filtering in Compliant Kubernetes, e.g., silence alerts during maintenance windows, silence alerts during Swedish holidays, etc.
+- We do not need to implement complex alert filtering in Welkin, e.g., silence alerts during maintenance windows, silence alerts during Swedish holidays, etc.

 ### Negative Consequences

-- Does not capture alerting know-how in Compliant Kubernetes.
+- Does not capture alerting know-how in Welkin.
 - Migration to a new OMT means all alerting configuration needs to be migrated to the new tool.
 Fortunately, this can be done incrementally.

 ## Recommendations to Platform Administrators